 It is possible to issue different share classes during and after company formation, provided the articles allow for it.

 The most common classes without voting rights are ‘non-voting ordinary’ and ‘preference’.
 These two classes are often issued to members who take less financial risk in the company.

-As a result, these members are not entitled to vote at general meetings, but they are entitled to receive a portion of profits.
+As a result, these members are not entitled to vote at general meetings, but they are entitled to receive a portion of the profits.

 What is a statement of capital?

 A statement of capital is a document that provides a snapshot of information about a company’s issued shares at a given time.
 You need to complete a statement of capital when incorporating a limited by shares company at Companies House and when reporting changes to share capital on the confirmation statement.
 However, this is automatically done for you if these documents are completed and filed online.